-The total amount of Title I funds that the District is allocating directly to schools through SMS in FY17 is \$79.3 million.
+The total amount of Title I funds that the District is allocating directly to schools through SMS in FY18 is \$102.7 million.
 The per school allotment of Title I (A) funds is based on four independent methodologies:

 - 1. Poverty Distribution Dollars are allocated based on the number of children living in circumstances of poverty per school as identified by Temporary Assistance to Needy Families (TANF)/Supplemental Nutrition Assistance Program (SNAP) data and supplemented by statistical estimates.
-For the 2015-16 School Year forward, the SDP has adopted the Community Eligibility Provision (CEP) of the National School Lunch Program in lieu of the "Yancy" supplemental statistical poverty calculation.
+For the 2015-16 School Year forward, the SDP has adopted the Community Eligibility Provision (CEP) of the National School Lunch Program.
 The CEP provision multiplies the identified poverty student count by 1.6 to determine the total identified student poverty count (not to exceed the total enrollment of the school).
 The allotment per poverty student is calculated employing a tier function applied as follows: - To establish the tiers, the total number of children living in circumstances of poverty as identified by the State based on student enrollment from the prior October and Community Eligibility Program (CEP) methodology, was distributed in schools across the District as equally as possible across five tiers with schools rank ordered by poverty.
-If a break was created and there were schools with the same poverty percentage above and below a break, the break had to be shifted so that equal poverty percentages were captured in the same tier. - The established tiers and their associated per poverty pupil allocations are:
+If a break was created and there were schools with the same poverty percentage above and below a break, the break had to be shifted so that equal poverty percentages were captured in the same tier.

+• The established tiers and their associated per poverty pupil allocations are:

 Tier Poverty Range Per Poverty Pupil Allocation

-1 80.11% - 100.00% \$690
+1 87.29% - 100.00% \$690

-2 74.50% - 80.10% \$560
+2 81.36% - 87.28% \$560

-3 69.05% - 74.49% \$460
+3 75.69% - 81.35% \$460

-4 57.16% - 69.04% \$360
+4 62.92% - 75.68% \$360

-5 17.41% -57.15% \$260
+5 16.59% -62.91% \$260

 - To calculate each school's total Title I(A) allocation, the per poverty pupil allocation is multiplied by the number of children living in circumstances of poverty as identified by the TANF/SNAP and the supplemental statistical adjustment (CEP). - There are multiple ways in which a schools' Title I poverty allocation can go up or down between school years: a change in enrollment, a change in the poverty percentage of the students attending, a change in the number of tiers and the poverty percentage thresholds and per student amounts within those tiers, and the amount of dollars available for poverty allocation.
-All of these factors, alone or in combination, can change the amount of dollars a school receives from one year to the next. - A "Hold Harmless" provision has been implemented in the 2016-17 school year which precludes a school allocation resulting from the factors cited above, from dropping more than 24.99% between the 2015-16 and 2016-17 school years. - 2.
-Priority and Focus School Distribution The Commonwealth of Pennsylvania received a waiver from United States Department of Education (USDE) regarding certain NCLB requirements.
-The waiver, among other things, abolished the school improvement designations for each school building and school district.
-The waiver established a new accountability measure, the School Performance Profile (SPP), to measure the academic progress of all public schools.
+All of these factors, alone or in combination, can change the amount of dollars a school receives from one year to the next. - A "Hold Harmless" provision is in effect that precludes a school allocation resulting from the factors cited above, from dropping more than 24.99% between the 2016-17 and 2017-18 school years. - 2.
+Priority and Focus School Distribution The Commonwealth of Pennsylvania designates schools using the School Performance Profile (SPP) to measure the academic progress of all public schools.
 Title I schools receive a federal designation of "Priority," "Focus," "Reward," or "Title I No Designation" based on four annual measurable objectives: - Student participation on the math and reading Pennsylvania System of School Assessment (PSSA) exams and the algebra I, biology and literature Keystone Exams; - Student graduation or attendance rate; - Closing the achievement gap of all students reducing the number of students who score below proficient on the PSSA, Keystone Exams and the Pennsylvania Alternate System of Assessment (PASA) by 50 percent over a six-year period; and - Closing the achievement gap of historically underperforming students reducing the number of students with disabilities, economically disadvantaged, and English language learners who score below proficient on the PSSA, Keystone Exams, and the PASA by 50 percent over a six-year period.